awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lab-use-manage.md

 ## Managing conda environments<a name="studio-lab-use-manage-conda"></a>

  The following sections give information about your default conda environment, how to customize it, and how to add new conda environments\.
 For more information about conda environments, see [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html)\.
 For a list of sample environments that you can install into Studio Lab, see [Creating Custom Conda Environments](https://github.com/aws/studio-lab-examples/tree/main/custom-environments)\.
-To use these sample environment YAML files with Studio Lab, see [Step 4 – Import your Studio Lab Conda environments in Studio](studio-lab-use-migrate.md#studio-lab-use-migrate-step4)\.
+To use these sample environment YAML files with Studio Lab, see [Step 4: Install your Studio Lab Conda environments in Studio](studio-lab-use-migrate.md#studio-lab-use-migrate-step4)\.

 ### Your default environment<a name="studio-lab-use-manage-conda-default"></a>